pocomane/brewed-in-the-apocalypse/bita.md

 # Other scenarist moves

-__Rollback__ - When you think the protagonist should stop telling for any reason, let em finish instead, or wait that a move is triggered, then, if you still think it is necessary, rollback to the critical point and explain why you restart from there.
+__Rollback__ - When you, the scenarist, think the protagonist should stop telling for any reason, let em finish instead, or wait that a move is triggered, then, if you still think it is necessary, rollback to the critical point and explain why you restart from there.
 Not interrupting the description let you to fully understand